Enteee/duckpond.ch/_drafts/migrate-a-git-repository-with-submodules.md

 keywords: []
 ---

-With [git-sync-mirror], migrating a git repository is a piece of cake.
-But there are additional steps needed, when when the migrated git repository references submodules.
+With [git-sync-mirror], migrating or mirroring a git repository is a piece of cake.
+But there are additional steps needed, when when the git repository references submodules.

 # The Problem

-When mirroring git repositires, submodule references are not updated.
+They key problem is that when mirroring git repositires submodule references are not updated.
+This is because those references are tracked in a `.gitmodules` file inside the repository.
+Which is not changed during the migration process.

 As an example, imagine you want to mirror the [githubtraining/example-dependency] repository to [Enteee/example-dependency].
 Using [git-sync-mirror] this is simple:

 ```sh
 $ GITHUB_USER="Enteee"